folkehelseinstituttet/Fhi.ReverseProxyMiddleware/README.md

 `dotnet add package fhi.reverseproxymiddleware`

 Add configuration in appsettings.json.
-TargetPath will be what you want to reverse proxy; ie if your site is hosted on ```https://localhost```, with the configuration below, all calls to `https://localhost/api` will be forwarded to the url setup in the httpClient the specified name.
+TargetPath will be what you want to reverse proxy; ie if your site is hosted on ```https://localhost```, with the configuration below, all calls to `https://localhost/api` will be forwarded to the using the httpClient with the specified name.

 ```
 "ReverseProxyOptions": {